 The Netcraft Extension functions correctly with ordinary web proxies.
 A small number of Internet Service Providers (ISPs) use transparent proxies to route your web page requests.
 This could cause the Extension to report a web site as belonging to your ISP, however, this is quite a rare occurrence.

 Domains visited by the anti-phishing community are collected anonymously and used to produce a list of the top 100 most visited websites.
 These rankings depict an accurate view of the most popular web sites viewed by users of the Netcraft Extension.

 Before reporting any bugs, please ensure that you are using the latest version of the Netcraft Extension.
 In Firefox users can check for updates by selecting Tools > Extensions from the Firefox menu and right clicking on the Netcraft Extension.
-In Google Chrome the same can be done by navigating to the extensions Chrome page and clicking on "Update extensions now".
+In Google Chrome and Opera the same can be done by navigating to the extensions page and clicking on "Update extensions now".
 If the bug persists please report it here.

 The Firefox version of the Extension can be uninstalled using the Firefox Extensions Manager ("Tools" > "Extensions").

 The Google Chrome version of the Extension can be uninstalled using the Chrome Extensions Manager ("Tools" > "Extensions").

 The Opera version of the extension can be uninstalled using the Opera Extensions manager ("Opera" > "Extensions").

 There are several reasons why you may receive a warning about a website you know to be harmless.
 The Extension has several built-in safety checks that will alert you if a URL contains suspicious characters, or a page is possibly susceptible to Cross-Site Scripting (XSS) attacks.
 In these cases, if you are sure that the website poses no threat, you can ignore the warning by clicking 'Yes' to the warning dialog.